Dalvin Tomlinson: College career

-Senior

-Tomlinson competed with Jonathan Allen, Dakota Ball, and Da'Shawn Hand for the vacant defensive end positions throughout fall camp.
+In 2016, Tomlinson competed with Jonathan Allen, Dakota Ball, and Da'Shawn Hand for the vacant defensive end positions throughout fall camp.
 Head coach Nick Saban named him the right defensive end opposite Jonathan Allen, to begin the 2016 season.
-He made his first career start during Alabama's season-opener against USC and helped hold the Trojans to 64 rushing yards and recorded one tackle during the 52-6 victory.
+He made his first career start during Alabama's season-opener against USC and helped hold the Trojans to 64 rushing yards and recorded one tackle during the 52–6 victory.
 He played both defensive tackle and defensive end throughout the game.
-The following week against Western Kentucky, he recorded three combined tackles, a tackle for a loss, and his first sack of the season, as the Crimson Tide defeated the Hilltoppers 38-10.
-On November 19, 2016, Tomlinson collected a career-high eight combined tackle and was credited with an assist for a tackle for a loss during a 31-3 win against Chattanooga.
+The following week against Western Kentucky, he recorded three combined tackles, a tackle for a loss, and his first sack of the season, as the Crimson Tide defeated the Hilltoppers 38–10.
+On November 19, 2016, Tomlinson collected a career-high eight combined tackle and was credited with an assist for a tackle for a loss during a 31–3 win against Chattanooga.
 He finished his senior season a total of 62 combined tackles (45 solo), 5.5 tackles for a loss, three sacks, and a forced fumble in 14 games and 14 starts.

-During his career he had 122 tackles and four sacks.
+During his career, he had 122 tackles and four sacks.

 Professional career

+Pre-draft

-Tomlinson received an invitation to the Senior Bowl and helped the South defeat the North 16-15 with four combined tackles.
+Tomlinson received an invitation to the Senior Bowl and helped the South defeat the North 16–15 with four combined tackles.
 The Cleveland Browns, Houston Texans, Philadelphia Eagles, and San Diego Chargers all met and interviewed Tomlinson during the week of the Senior Bowl.
 He attended the NFL Combine and performed all of the combine and positional drills except for the bench.
 He also participated at Alabama's Pro Day and opted to only run positional drills and perform the bench press for scouts and team representatives.
 The majority of NFL draft experts and analysts projected him to be selected anywhere from the second to fourth round.
 He was ranked the fifth best defensive tackle in the draft by NFLDraftScout.com and NFL media analyst Mike Mayock, ranked the sixth best defensive tackle by ESPN, and was ranked the ninth best defensive tackle by Sports Illustrated.

 New York Giants

-The New York Giants selected Tomlinson in the second round with the 55th overall pick in the 2017 NFL Draft.
+The New York Giants selected Tomlinson in the second round with the 55th overall pick in the 2017 NFL draft.

 On May 10, 2017, the New York Giants signed Tomlinson to a four-year, $4.57 Million contract that includes $2.13 million guaranteed and a signing bonus of $1.46 million.